peteroupc/peteroupc.github.io/random.md

 as well as for applications that generate random numbers so infrequently that the RNG's speed is not a concern.

-<a id=Quality></a>
+<a id=Requirements></a>
-### Quality
+### Requirements

 A cryptographic RNG implementation generates uniformly distributed random bits such that it would be at least cost-prohibitive for an outside party to guess prior unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, and/or extremely many outputs of the RNG.

-<a id=Seeding_and_Reseeding></a>
-### Seeding and Reseeding

-If a cryptographic RNG implementation uses a PRNG, the following requirements apply.
+If a cryptographic RNG implementation uses a PRNG, the following requirements apply:

-The PRNG's _state length_ MUST be at least 128 bits and SHOULD be at least 256 bits.
+1. The PRNG's _state length_ MUST be at least 128 bits and SHOULD be at least 256 bits.
 The _security strength_ used by the RNG MUST be at least 112 bits, SHOULD be at least 128 bits, and MAY equal the PRNG's _state length_.

-Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed defined as follows.
+2. Before an instance of the RNG generates a random number, it MUST have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
     - MUST have as many bits as the PRNG's _state length_,
     - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
     - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(2)**](#Note2)</sup>.

-The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
+3. The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
 If the RNG reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 2<sup>67</sup> or less.

 <a id=Examples></a>
 ### Examples